aptitudetechnology/PSRGC/vsg.md

 - Consider integration with IoT mirrors, cameras, and smart home systems

 ## Community and Ecosystem
-- Developer documentation for creating new personas or modifying existing ones
+- Developer documentation for creating new VSG personas or modifying existing ones
-- Plugin architecture for community-contributed enhancements
+- Plugin architecture for community-contributed VSG enhancements
 - User forums for sharing styling and grooming insights
 - Open dataset creation (anonymized and user-consented) for model improvement

-This software-first approach ensures the PSRGC grooming system can be developed, tested, and refined using existing hardware while preparing for future deployment on specialized AI processing units.
+This software-first approach ensures the PSRGC VSG system can be developed, tested, and refined using existing hardware while preparing for future deployment on specialized AI processing units.